the encyclopaedia of informal educationsearch the encyclopaedia of informal educationfeatured on infed.org

 Writing-up practitioner research in education: a guide.

-classic studies in informal education
+Classic studies in informal education

 Working with unattached youth (1967): reflections on Goetschius and Tash's classic study plus profiles of George Goetschius and M. Joan Tash.